-Comprehensive loss consists of net loss and other comprehensive income or loss.
+Comprehensive loss consists of net loss and certain changes in equity that are excluded from net loss.
 Accumulated other comprehensive loss represents net unrealized losses on marketable securities.
-For the three months ended March 31, 2006 and 2005, other comprehensive income (loss) was \$0.1 million and (\$0.1) million, respectively, and total comprehensive loss was \$4.4 million and \$7.6 million, respectively.
+For the three months ended March 31, 2007 and 2006, other comprehensive (loss) income was \$(0.1) million and \$0.1 million, respectively, and total comprehensive loss was \$9.6 million and \$4.4 million, respectively.